5 Reasons Your Landing Page Isn’t Converting

 A landing page is not a web page.
 Say it with me…a landing page is not a web page.
-The sole purpose of a landing page is to convert visitors, whether that be to convert a visitor into a lead, or a lead into a customer, or a customer into an evangelist for your company.
+The sole purpose of a landing page is to convert visitors into a lead, or a lead into a customer, or a customer into an evangelist for your company.
 A landing page must convert.
 If your visitors aren’t converting on your landing page, you could be making any of the common mistakes listed below.
 The good news is that they’re easy to fix.
 Here are the 5 reasons your landing page isn’t converting:

 No Clear Call to Action